raphCode/master-thesis-muzero/theory.typ

 opponents lose.

 Contrastingly, in non-!zsum !gs, no restriction is imposed on the payoff vectors.
-This situation arises when modeling real-world economic situations, as there may be gains from trades.
+This situation arises, for example, when modeling real-world economic situations, as there may be gains from trades.

 ==== !I
 <sec_pinf>

 An important distinction are !gs of !pinf and !impinf.
-A !pinf !g is one in which every !pl, at every !dp in the !g, has full knowledge of the !h of the !g and the previous moves of all other !pls.
+A !pinf !g is one in which every !pl, at every !dp, has full knowledge of the !h of the !g and the previous moves of all other !pls.
 A !pl is thus fully and unambiguously informed about the current !s of the !g when he is at turn.
 Chess and Go are examples of !gs with !pinf.